 Coolief Cooled Radiofrequency vs. Conventional Radiofrequency to Manage OA Knee Pain

-This study is being performed to assess the relative effectiveness of genicular nerve ablation with the COOLIEF* Cooled Radiofrequency probe to manage moderate to severe knee pain in patients with osteoarthritis (OA) of the knee when compared to radiofrequency ablation using a Standard Radiofrequency probe.
+Avanos is conducting this study to assess the relative effectiveness of genicular nerve ablation with the COOLIEF* Cooled Radiofrequency probe to manage moderate to severe knee pain in patients with osteoarthritis (OA) of the knee when compared to radiofrequency ablation using a Standard Radiofrequency probe.

 Prospective Clinical Trial of Duty-Cycled Stimulation Using the SenzaTM Spinal Cord Stimulation (SCS) System